 I am experienced medical herbalist holding an MSc with distinction, and a first class BSc(hons) degree in herbal medicine.
 I have experience supporting people with a wide range of health conditions.
-I have a special interest in endocrine disorders (i.e. thyroid, diabetes and adrenal fatigue) and I am a writer for the Advanced Herbal Medicine Course (aimed at educating herbal practitioners and healthcare practitioners) - Herbal Academy of New England.
+I teach Research Methods for Heartwood (training herbal students) and I am a writer for the Advanced Herbal Medicine Course (aimed at educating herbal practitioners and healthcare practitioners) - Herbal Academy of New England.

 As a Medical Herbalist, I am trained in the same diagnostic skills as orthodox doctors, but take a more holistic approach to illness.
 My degree training involved the study of anatomy, biochemistry, pharmacology, clinical diagnosis, pathology, physiology, nutrition and clinical training.

 My clinical training involved 500 hours in which I conducted consultations under the supervision of a clinical tutor (an experienced herbalist).
 To achieve my degree I needed to demonstrate to a medical doctor and a herbalist (the President of N.I.M.H.) that I could diagnose illnesses, perform clinical examinations, create a prescription protocol, and use herbal medicines both effectively and safely.

 Prior to training as a herbalist I trained as a Fine Artist specializing in painting.
 I particularly love oil painting but I also like to experiment with different media.